Be Water Wise

 Contest Entry Form

-We’re now taking submissions for the 2015 Every Drop Counts Poster Contest!
-Submissions will be accepted at City Hall or any Amarillo Public Library from now until noon on July 31.
-Winners will be chosen from the following age groups (school year 2015 – 2016):
+Amarillo, TX – The Every Drop Counts Water Conservation Team is now accepting submissions for the 2016 Every Drop Counts Poster Contest!
+Submissions will be accepted at City Hall or any Amarillo Public Library (APL) from now until Noon Friday, July 1.
+Winners will be chosen from the following age groups (school year 2016 – 2017): K through 2nd grade, 3rd through 5th grade, Middle School and High School.

 - The poster should be artistic, positive in approach and focus on water conservation.